 Covered or Uncovered

-While having a covered litter box might be your preference, it might not be your cat’s.
+While having an extra large covered litter box might be your preference, it might not be your cat’s.
 Some cats prefer covered, while others want an open litter box.
 You might have to try out a few options before you figure out what your cat likes.
 Finding a good litter box that has high sides and a detachable lid might end up being your best bet if you’re not sure.

 Another option to keep in mind is if you also own dogs that seem to enjoy rooting around in your cat’s litter.
 Having a covered litter box will help to keep the dogs out, but if your cat doesn’t appreciate an enclosed litter box, you’ll need to investigate other ways to prevent the dogs from messing around in your cat’s box.